EternalllZM/rtd-codz/docs/source/rules.rst

 - **Do not be annoying, loud, or use soundboards.**

 Annoying is subjective.
-However, if multiple people are asking you to stop or not do something, take the hint.
+Though if multiple people are asking you to stop or not do something, take the hint.
 Do not use soundboards unless everyone in the voice chat consents.

 .. tip::
     :ref:`If you frequent voice channels, it is a good idea to use recording software alongside the Discord overlay to properly catch and report voice channel abusers.`